-To connect the city water supply, connect one end of the hose to the city water supply.
+To connect the city water supply (Figure 13-9), connect one end of the hose to the city water supply.

+Turn the city water supply ON for a few seconds to clear the line.
+Once the hose has been flushed, turn the supply OFF.
+Connect the other end of the hose to the city-water connections on the motorhome.
 Once the city water fill valve is opened, water is supplied to the freshwater system including the hot water heater, faucets, and toilet.
-Turn "on" the water supply and open all of the faucets to clear any trapped air within the plumbing lines within the motor home.
+Turn ON the water supply and open all of the faucets to clear any trapped air within the plumbing lines within the motorhome.